- Procedures and Dates

 Graduate students may request full-time certification each semester they are under-enrolled, for the time allowed for their degree.

 - Eligibility: The student must be currently registered for at least one credit hour.
 Master’s degree-seeking students must have an approved Memorandum of Courses on file with the Office of Graduate Studies and must be pursuing a specific major under Option A (thesis); Doctoral degree-seeking students must be in candidacy.

-- Limitations: Master’s students may use full-time certification no more than three terms, doctoral candidates may use it no more than six terms.
+- Limitations: Masters students may use full-time certification for three consecutive terms, doctoral students in candidacy may use it no more than six consecutive terms.
+Summer is included in the terms.
+An audited course does not qualify the student for full-time certification use as credits are not earned.

 Minimum Registration for Financial Aid